 Understanding the Current State

 Before we can truly make a significant difference in a business, we need to look at the current state; this is exactly how Jon starts the rescue.
-The show’s narrator starts by providing an overview of the bar details, its history and how it’s functioning.
+The show's narrator starts by providing an overview of the bar details, its history and how it's functioning.
 Next comes the data gathering, or “recon,” portion.
-Recon, or reconnaissance (a military word for gathering information), involves people recruited by Jon to go in and assess the bar from the customer’s point of view.
-A few areas they investigate are the bar’s atmosphere, food and drinks (both in taste and presentation), and behavior of the staff.
-Jon and his team of hospitality experts watch the action from a surveillance SUV and comment on the physical layout, employee performance, and how the food and beverages are executed.
+Recon, or reconnaissance (a military word for gathering information), involves people recruited by Jon to go in and assess the bar from the customer's point of view.
+A few areas they investigate are the bar's atmosphere, food and drinks (both in taste and presentation), and behavior of the staff.
+Jon and his team of hospitality experts watch the action from a surveillance SUV an comment on the physical layout, employee performance, and how the food and beverages are executed.
 The show also gathers voice of the customer by interviewing customers about their experiences at the bar.

 After recon wraps up, Jon heads into the bar to talk with the owner, managers and staff.
 He asks for their personal feelings, ideas, and concerns about the bar.
 Next he “goes to gemba” by taking a walk around the bar to see the physical space layout, equipment and setups.
 By pulling business records and inventory information (by way of tracking systems installed on the liquor bottles) Jon is able to collect hard data on the bars' performance.
 Through this work, as with any good Lean initiative, Jon has taken the time to collect data, understand what is going on, and talk to those close to the work.